-Power on the Mac and immediately press and hold Cmd-R until you see a screen similar to the one shown earlier (in some cases it will be a grey background with a globe).
+Power on the Mac then immediately press and hold Cmd-R until you see a screen similar to the one shown above (in some cases it may be grey).
 If you see a Wi-Fi menu, choose your preferred network to continue; you may need to provide network credentials.

-This option ensures that if you use the 'Reinstall macOS / OS X' function (i.e. a "clean install") later in the process, the most recently installed OS version will be used.
+This option ensures that if you use the 'Reinstall macOS' function (i.e. a clean install) later, the most recently installed OS version will be used.

-Exception: If you recently had your Mac logic board replaced during a repair, Recovery may install the latest compatible macOS.
+Exception: If you recently had your Mac logic board replaced during a repair, Recovery might instead offer the latest compatible OS.